PollobRay/Student-Attendance-System/README.md

-# Collage-Management-System
+# Student-Management-System
-Collage or University Management System in Java
+student Management System  for Collage or University in Java.